Sports broadcaster apologizes for using image of Hitler - WHIZ News

 Johns said he called the New South Wales state Jewish Board of Deputies to apologize and planned to apologize on the air during his next TV program on Thursday.

-“The segment … was in poor taste and completely inappropriate,” Johns, a former top-flight player and now commentator, said in a statement.
+“The segment … was in poor taste and completely inappropriate,” Johns, a former top-flight player, said in a statement.
 “I acknowledge it was wrong and I apologize to our viewers and to everyone in the community who is rightly concerned and offended by the segment.”

 Fox Sports Australia said it was reviewing the circumstances and “examining the action we need to ensure those involved understand it is not acceptable.